forrestxu123/Android-Framework-System-Design/quality/crash.md

 - Details about the device on which the crash occurred, such as the device model, manufacturer, and operating system version.

 By analyzing the information provided in the services, developers can prioritize and address the most critical issues impacting their application's stability.
-Application developers can also develop their own custom crash monitoring system.
-Here is the code to collect the java crash information in application:
+Application developers can also develop their own custom crash monitoring system, for example:

+#### Uses UncaughtExceptionHandler approch, See below sample code snippets
 ```c
 class MyApplication : Application(), Thread.UncaughtExceptionHandler {
     private var systemUncaughtExceptionHandler: Thread.UncaughtExceptionHandler? = null